 The latest in the Microsoft Surface Pro collection, the Surface Pro 7 doesn’t reinvent the wheel.
 But it does live up to the high standards Microsoft set for itself on this line.

 With plenty of storage and a processor that can perform your everyday tasks with ease, the Surface Pro 7 is an excellent option if you want to trade your laptop in for a tablet.

 As far as accessories go, the Surface Pro 7 comes with a sturdy kickstand and the Signature Type Cover—a removable keyboard complete with a touchpad.
 The Surface Pen will cost you another $99.99, though.

 Best of all—for this writer, at least—you can use a mouse with this slate.
 It’s a necessity, since the Surface Pro 7’s touch screen isn’t as fluid as the iPad Pro.
-But if you are also a word nerd, this tablet will make those endless hours of selecting and deleting text a lot less painful.
+But if you are also a word nerd, this best tablet will make those endless hours of selecting and deleting text a lot less painful.